A Guide to the Eviction Process in Hilton Head South Carolina

 • Leave a copy with someone who occupies the rental property together with the tenant.

-Unlike some other states, South Carolina law doesn’t address the date when the hearing will occur after the service of the summons.
+Unlike some other states, South Carolina law doesn’t address the date when the eviction hearing will occur after the service of the summons.

-Court Hearing and Judgment
+Court Eviction Hearing and Judgment

 Once the tenant has received the summons and Rule to Show Cause, according to South Carolina state laws, they must respond within 10 days.
 This will give them an opportunity to object to being evicted and explain why they deserve to continue to pay rent your property.